Gunther (wrestler): Other media

+Hahn (as Walter and later Gunther) is a playable character in the video games WWE 2K22, WWE 2K23, WWE 2K24, WWE 2K25, and WWE 2K26.

 Personal life

 Hahn studied English as a child at school, but was poor at speaking it overall; he picked it up again when he became a professional wrestler and interacted with British, Irish, and American wrestlers in order to improve his speaking skills.
 He has been fluent in English since around 2012, when wXw expanded its roster to include more wrestlers from English-speaking countries.

 From 2015 until 2020, Hahn co-owned the Ringkampf Apparel clothing brand with Marcel Barthel and Axel Tischer, which sponsored wrestlers such as Timothy Moura, Raquel Lourenço, Fabian Aichner, and Jeff Cobb.
 He is good friends with his fellow Imperium stablemates and wXw referee Rainer Ringer.
 He was also close friends with deceased wrestlers Karsten Beck, Absolute Andy, and John Klinger.
 He supports his hometown football team SK Rapid Wien and the Bundesliga team FC Schalke 04.

 Hahn met English wrestler Jinny Sandhú when they competed on the independent circuit, and they began dating while in NXT UK.
-They married in a private ceremony in 2022, and held a second ceremony with family and friends in Sandhú's home city of London in April 2023.
+They married in a private ceremony in 2022, and held a second ceremony with in Sandhú's home city of London in April 2023.
 Their son was born on 27 December 2023.
 In 2025, they purchased a home in Cambridge.